 6.1.4.
-Monitoring Mechanism
+MONITORING MECHANISM

-- 6.1.4.1.
+6.1.4.1.
 OGRA will monitor the Upgrade Projects.
-Failure to meet the timelines committed in the Upgrade Agreement / FEED will initially result in a default notice by OGRA to the respective refinery, with an allowed cure period.
+Failure to meet the timelines committed in the Upgrade Agreement/ FEED will initially result in a default notice by OGRA to the respective refinery, with an allowed cure period.
 OGRA may allow a maximum of one year cumulative cure period along with an automatic extension of waiver for the entire Upgrade Project.
 The refinery's right to claim expenditure out of joint Escrow Account will be suspended after the lapse of cure period.
-The timelines may also be extended under a Force Majeure period as provided in Section 6.1.6.
-The monitoring mechanism shall be as follows: - a) OGRA shall engage third-party technical consultant(s) for evaluation of milestones/ deliverables.
+The monitoring mechanism shall be as follows:

+- a) OGRA shall engage third-party technical consultant(s) for evaluation of milestones/ deliverables.
 The technical consultant shall verify quantity/ quality of each milestone and associated costs for the Upgrade Project upon payment by OGRA out of the joint Escrow Account.
 The third-party consultant should issue project progress report on monthly basis. - b) OGRA shall appoint auditor(s) out of the Big 3 audit firms, who shall carry out a bi-annual audit and report to OGRA. - c) The cost of above technical consultants and auditors will be charged to the respective refineries from Joint Escrow Account and their scope of work will be recorded in the Upgrade Agreement. - d) Upon any Delay/Default: Refinery shall immediately inform OGRA of any foreseen delay in achieving a committed milestone/ deliverable as per timeline and state the underlying reasons. - e) Delay/Default continued for more than the cure period allowed by OGRA: In case a refinery does not progress according to the committed milestone/ deliverable even after a lapse of the cure period, OGRA shall suspend refinery's right to claim expenditure out of the joint Escrow Account of that respective milestone/deliverable till such time the respective milestone/ deliverable is achieved.
-However, in case the default by refinery continues beyond OGRA's maximum allowed cure period of 1 year for the Upgrade Project, OGRA shall suspend the refinery's right to claim

-- expenditure out of the joint Escrow Account and shall encash the bank guarantee as per clause 6.1.3.6 & 6.1.3.7.
-Provided that if such delay is on account of Force Majeure, whether in whole or part, then to the extent applicable, Section 6.1.6 shall apply. - f) Project Relinquishment: If at any stage, a refinery decides to relinquish the Upgrade Project, the funds available in the joint Escrow Account shall be withdrawn by OGRA for utilization in the IFEM pool.
-The defaulting refinery shall be liable to pay back the amount already withdrawn by the refineries from the joint Escrow Account to OGRA.
-Provided that if such relinquishment is on account of Permanent Force Majeure, then Section 6.1.6 shall apply. - g) After the payment of a maximum of the respective capped limit of the expenditure on Upgrade Project, OGRA will withdraw the unspent funds available in the joint Escrow Account for utilization in IFEM pool and close the joint Escrow Account. - h) Refineries will submit a monthly report to OGRA with regard to the due amount of incremental incentive required to be deposited in the joint Escrow Account and the actual amount deposited in the said account(s).
-OGRA shall reconcile the funds deposited in the joint Escrow Account with the refineries on a monthly basis. - i) In case any refinery does not deposit the incremental incentive in the respective joint Escrow Account within due date as referred in clause 6.1.2.2 and 6.1.3.4, OGRA shall suspend the waiver of respective refinery to produce the petroleum products. - j) In case of any issue in interpretation or implementation mechanism of this Policy, the refineries will refer the issue to OGRA for a settlement in the first instance.
+However, in case the default by refinery continues beyond OGRA's maximum allowed cure period of 1 year for the Upgrade Project, OGRA shall suspend the refinery's right to claim expenditure out of the joint Escrow Account and shall encash the bank guarantee as per clause 6.1.3.6 & 6.1.3.7. - f) Project Relinquishment: If at any stage, a refinery decides to relinquish the Upgrade Project, the funds available in the joint Escrow Account shall be withdrawn by OGRA for utilization in the IFEM pool.
+The defaulting refinery shall be liable to pay back the amount already withdrawn by the refineries from the joint Escrow Account to OGRA. - g) After the payment of a maximum of the respective capped limit of the expenditure on Upgrade Project, OGRA will withdraw the unspent funds available in the joint Escrow Account for utilization in IFEM pool and close the joint Escrow Account. - h) Refineries will submit a monthly report to OGRA with regard to the due amount of incremental incentive required to be deposited in the joint Escrow Account and the actual amount deposited

+- in the said account(s).
+OGRA shall reconcile the funds deposited in the joint Escrow Account with the refineries on a monthly basis. - i) In case any refinery does not deposit the incremental incentive in the respective joint Escrow Account within due date as referred in clause 6.1.2.2 and 6.1.3.4, OGRA shall suspend the waiver of respective refinery to produce the petroleum products. - j) In case of any issue in interpretation or implementation mechanism of this Policy, the refineries will refer the issue to OGRA for a settlement.